-- All of the staff in Daycare and Nursery are Paediatric First Aid Trained. - In the event that your child has an accident while at Beecher Bear, first aid will be given where appropriate. - All incidents are recorded in Beecher Bear Daycare or Nursery's First Aid Folder.
-Parents will be asked to sign their child's First Aid record when a staff member has notified them of their child receiving first aid. - In the event of a child suffering a head bump, staff will contact parents immediately and discuss the child's well-being with a parent to decide if it necessary for the child to go home. - Upon collection of a child who has suffered a bump to the head, parents will receive a head bump advice sheet which they will be asked to sign for. - In the event of an injury being very serious, an ambulance will be called, parents contacted and the child escorted to hospital as swiftly as possible.
+- · All of the staff in Daycare and Nursery are Paediatric First Aid Trained. - In the event that your child has an accident while at Beecher Bear, first aid will be given where appropriate. - All incidents are recorded in Beecher Bear Daycare or Nursery's First Aid Folder.
+Parents will be asked to sign their child's First Aid record when a staff member has notified them of their child receiving first aid.
+In the event of a child suffering a head bump, staff will contact parents immediately - In the event of a child suffering a head bump, staff will contact parents immediately and discuss the child's well-being with a parent to decide if it necessary for the child to go home. - Upon collection of a child who has suffered a bump to the head, parents will receive a head bump advice sheet which they will be asked to sign for. - In the event of an injury being very serious, an ambulance will be called, parents contacted and the child escorted to hospital as swiftly as possible.